I like doing things by myself. When it comes to writing, I absolutely must do it alone. When it comes to traveling, I adore doing it solo.

 Still, I enjoy going to cafes, watching movies, shopping, cooking, and eating a meal by myself — extra happy points if it comes with a glass of wine.

 I’m forever curious about new places and I’ve learned that not having a travel companion is, actually, okay.
 In fact, it can be quite fabulous.
 I have a yearly travel date with my husband, but when he can’t get away from work, I don’t hesitate planning the next trip on my own.
+I’m sharing with you pics of my solo travel in Scotland’s Isle of Skye, armed only with my GoPro and a little creativity!

 My first real solo travel was in Boracay thirteen years ago, where I spent three days sun-tanning on the beach (a practice I regret now), trawling the talipapa, and eating dinner in family restaurants.
 I remember coming back to work cheered-up, rejuvenated, and strangely empowered.
 The second time was after a press junket in Paris: I opted to tour solo and stayed in a cheap hostel where the shower was ensuite but was in a teeny-tiny corner of the room and… doorless.
 I took my showers when my Mexican roommate was asleep.